 When talking about the difficulty I am not talking about the actual normal or professional modes.
 I’m talking about the dynamic difficulty the game has that changes depending on how you play.
 While playing, the game will judge how well you are doing and adapt accordingly.
 This will change enemy spawns and ammo drops.
 This even spawns more enemies and makes them have larger health pools.
 So while doing multiple playthroughs, be perceptive of how you are doing so you can adjust accordingly.

 Playing this like any other RE game will not cut it.
 You still have your 180 degrees quick turn, however, if you tilt the stick to look to one side and then aim you can perform 90 degree quick turns.
 This helps a lot running around corners and tight hallways.
 Also, get used to relying on the default position of your laser sight.
-The tripwire bombs that are set up will be perfectly at this height.
 Doing a quick shot but shooting right as the laser sight appears will allow you to dispatch these very quickly and easily.
 Also, abuse the physical attacks you can perform after stunning an enemy.
 Doing these makes you invulnerable for there duration.
 Performing one of these in a crowd also will hit multiple enemies, so use them to clear a group quickly.

 RE4 comes to the Switch on May 21st.
-It has been released on every major console since its release, and for good reason.
+It is on every major console since its release, and for good reason.
 This game is amazing through and through.
-I may be a little biased with Leon being my favourite RE character, but It’s a great game even if you don’t play classic Resident Evil.
-Hopefully, this will help you on your new portable journey and remember, the Blacktail is worse than Umbrella Corps multiplayer.
+I may be a little biased with Leon being my favourite RE character.
+However, it’s a great game even if you don’t play classic Resident Evil.
+Hopefully, this will help you on your new portable journey and remember, the Blacktail is worse than Umbrella Corps multiplayer…